What are the symptoms of COVID-19?

 When can I get tested for COVID-19?

 You should get tested for COVID-19 if you are experiencing symptoms.
 If you have been attending protests, cleanups, or any other events with large groups of people, it is recommended you get tested 5-7 days after the event even if you do not feel sick.
 If this test comes back negative but you are still concerned, MDH recommends being re-tested 12-14 days after potential exposure.
 If you have been within 6 feet of someone who tested positive for COVID-19 for 15 minutes or more, you should get tested while following a 14 day quarantine period.
+In some specific cases, a shorter quarantine period may be okay— see the first link below for more information.

 Where Can I get tested for COVID-19?